Category: Mouse’s Book Reviews

 The story is getting a rating of 5 out of 5 stars.

-The spicy level is getting a rating of 5 out of 5 stars.
+The writing style is getting a rating of 4.5 out of 5 stars.

 Links